iThinkiKhan/Franken-bot/README.md

 Framework: Arduino

 The "Dual Brain" System
-The firmware is designed to be model-agnostic, allowing hot-swapping between AI providers via a preprocessor flag (#define USE_GEMINI).
+The custom operating systems here are designed to be model-agnostic, allowing hot-swapping between AI providers via a preprocessor flag (comment out #define USE_GEMINI for OpenAI).

 _Primary Brain (Google Gemini)_: